 - Supreme Court

-The President and the central Council of Ministers are topics you must read.
+The President and the Central Council of Ministers are topics you must read.
 President’s powers, election and impeachment are all important.
-The ordinance making power and the pardoning power of the President are in the news every year and hence crucial for the UPSC exam.
-Vice-President is not so important and so is cabinet committee.
+The ordinance making power and the pardoning power of the President is in the news every year and hence crucial for the UPSC exam.
+The Vice President is not so important and so is the cabinet committee.

 The Prime Minister is a very vital topic.
 For the civil services exam, the position and associated powers are more significant than the person.
 Supreme Court is another vital topic for the IAS exam.
 You must also read about judicial activism.
 Public Interest Litigation (PIL) is a topic you must study.